exercism/python/concepts/list-methods/about.md

 Python provides many useful [methods][list-methods] for working with lists.
 Let's take a look at some of them.

-Keep in mind that when you manipulate a list with a list-method, **you alter the list** object that has been passed.
+Keep in mind that when you manipulate a list with a list-method, **you alter the list** object that has been passed into the method.
 If you do not wish to mutate your original `list`, you will need to at least make a `shallow copy` of it via slice or `<list>.copy()`.

 ## Adding Items